ibouelezz/fe-annotation/README.md

     - Show detailed error messages for Firebase operations.

 4. **Mobile Experience**:

     - Optimize the UI further for small-screen devices.

+5. **Optimize Performance**:

+    - Implement caching or improve fetchers configuration.

+6. **Pagination**:

+    - It can enhance performance and give an overall better UX.

+7. **Consistent Image Size**:

+    - Enforce dimensions or implement croppers to have consistent sizing across the app.

+8. **Testing**:
+    - I would have added testing of course, but was short on time.

 ---